Online

 Get Free Consultation

-What skills and knowledge do you need?
+What skills and knowledge do Carpenter need?

 The CPC30220 Certificate III in Carpentry is the qualification that applies to this position.
 You must demonstrate your abilities in the competency units in the table below to receive this qualification.
 Each competency unit defines a subset of the knowledge and abilities needed in Australian businesses.